Vaultnaemsae/Audio-Inception/README.md

 - multichannel microphones and instrument sources
 - iPhone IDAM audio injection
-- bypass environment limitations in DAWs tat are not friendly to aggregate devices - I'm looking at you, Ableton Live!
+- bypass environment limitations in DAWs that are not friendly to aggregate devices - I'm looking at you, Ableton Live!

 Audio Inception does **not** create a virtual audio device or modify the system's audio drivers.